ONSgeo/geospatial-training/_docs/guides/python_install_anaconda.md

 *conda install pip*

 This could also take a little while as it’s a large install.
-This would be a good time to make use of that coffee from earlier. ☕
+This would be a good time to make use of that coffee from earlier. ☕ PIP (Package Installer for Python) is used to install and manage packages that are not part of the [Python standard library](https://docs.python.org/3/py-modindex.html).
+You can use pip to install, upgrade, and uninstall packages.

 ![Setting up the new environment](img/geopy_install_05_pip.png)